-And then there’s the additional opportunity to help position your organization for a strong financial start to the New Year, given that the first Sunday of the month – of all of 2022 – falls on January 2.
+And then there’s the additional opportunity to help position your organization for a solid financial start to the New Year, given that the first Sunday of the month – of all of 2022 – falls on January 2.
 And we all know how important the first worship day of the month can be for the bottom line.

 With all these factors working in your favor, here are three actionable ways you can maximize your end-of-year fundraising strategy: